MjelleLab/sMETASeq---galaxy/README.md

 4) Within Galaxy, load fastq.gz files and the two reference files using "**>Get Data**"  and   "**>Upload File** from your computer".
 For larger files we recommend using FTP upload: https://galaxyproject.org/ftp-upload/
 If working in a linux environment, files can be transferred via FTP using the following command:
 `curl -T {"file1"} ftp://ftp.usegalaxy.eu --user username@email.com --ssl`
 In this example, file1 is transferred.
-Please change username to your own username.
+Please change email to your login email.

 4) Download and import sMETASeq Galaxy workflow